About 20 Gauge Ammo

 AVAILABILITY

 20 gauge ammo is widely available and can be found at most gun stores and sporting goods retailers.
 This makes it easy to purchase and maintain a steady supply of ammunition.
+Additionally, 20 gauge shotgun ammo is generally less expensive than 12 gauge ammo, making it an affordable option for those on a budget.

 20 Gauge Ammo vs. 12 Gauge Ammo

-Below are some key differences comparing two popular shotgun shell types - 12 Gauge Ammo vs. 20 Gauge Ammo:
+Below are some key differences comparing two popular shotgun shell types - 12 Gauge Ammo vs. 20 Gauge Ammo

 RECOIL

+One of the main differences between 12 gauge and 20 gauge ammunition is the recoil produced by each.
 The 12 gauge produces more recoil than the 20 gauge, making it more challenging to handle and less comfortable to shoot, particularly for newer or younger shooters.

 POWER